mmyoji/object-validator.js/README.md

 # object-validator

 This is a learn-to-code repo.
-Please do not use.
+Production use is not recommended.

+If you need a practical validation library, use [Yup](https://www.npmjs.com/package/yup) or [Zod](https://www.npmjs.com/package/zod) instead.

 Breaking changes are often added during v0.